ChristosPolydorou/craft-bots/Creating-an-Agent.md

 ## Getting Information from the World
 Before the agent can begin to make actions in the world, it needs to know what is there.
 This is what `world_info` and the three API commands `get_world_info()`, `get_by_id()`, and `get_field()` are for.

 `world_info` is updated right before the agent is called on, but represents the world at that point.
-This is fine when your agent can quickly make decisions and stop thinking, but if your agent waits for certain events / results or just takes a long time to determine its actions, then a new up to date dictionary can be recieved with the `get_world_info()` command from the api.
+This is fine when your agent can quickly make decisions and stop thinking, but if your agent waits for certain events / results or just takes a long time to determine its actions, then a new up to date dictionary can be received with the `get_world_info()` command from the API.
 We can change our get_next_commands() function to show how this function is called and how to interact with the API.

         def get_next_commands(self):
             self.world_info = self.api.get_world_info()